WICG/email-verification/QUESTIONNAIRE.md

 ## [2.3.
 Do the features in your specification expose personal information, personally-identifiable information (PII), or information derived from either?](https://www.w3.org/TR/security-privacy-questionnaire/#personal-data)

-No.
+Yes.

-This feature auguments an already existing feature, namely, the ability to provide email addresses to websites (via `<input>` boxes and `autocomplete`), which does consistitute personally-identifiable information, with cryptographic proofs, but doesn't in and of itself introduce additional personally-identifiable information.
+This feature auguments an already existing feature, namely, the ability to provide email addresses to websites (via `<input>` boxes and `autocomplete`), which does consistitute personally-identifiable information, with the addition of cryptographic proofs.

+The cryptographic proof is only shared when the email autocomlete is also shared, so the delta in PII is the cryptographic proof.

 It is the case that issuers could embed extra information in the cryptographic proof (e.g. generating signatures that contain extra information it), but we expect this to be the least convenient communication channel in comparison to alternatives (e.g. data that is already shared via [webfinger](https://en.wikipedia.org/wiki/WebFinger)).

 ## [2.4.
 How do the features in your specification deal with sensitive information?](https://www.w3.org/TR/security-privacy-questionnaire/#sensitive-data)

 In addition to personally-identifiable information, one meaningful bit of information that also gets shared with the websites is that the user is logged in to their email provider.

+The main way we deal with the extra bit of information is asking the user for [explicit permission](https://github.com/samuelgoto/email-verification-protocol/blob/main/README.md#permission-model).
+We are still iterating on how often and how granular (e.g. per email? per RP? per presentation? per email provider?) the permission is, but we do expect to have some.

 That's not necessarily an "extra" bit of information considering the alternative (which is to prove ownership by proving access, and hence, proving that you are logged in to your email provider), but it could be an extra bit of information outside of the intended purpose of the feature (to verify email addresses).